JimGrange/website/content/project/clinical_applications.md

 date = "2018-02-15"

 # Project title.
-title = "Cognition in Clinical & Ageing Populations"
+title = "Cognition in Clinical Populations"

 # Project summary to display on homepage.
 summary = "Applying our basic research to tackle clinical and applied questions"

 # Optional image to display on homepage (relative to `static/img/` folder).
-image_preview = "ageing.jpg"
+image_preview = "clinical.jpeg"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`